Kaythecreator/FBLA-Membership-Tracker/README.md

 ## Team 👥

-Built by [Your FBLA Chapter Name] student developers:
+Built by FBLA at UMD student developers:
 - [Add your names here!]

 ## License 📄